 FBM allows you greater control over shipping and customer service and allows you to avoid the steep fees from the FBA fulfillment process.
 SFP essentially combines the advantages of FBA and FBM.
-If you choose this option, you will handle all shipping, storage and fulfillment, and have access to Amazon Prime customers.
+If you choose this option, you will handle all shipping, storage and fulfillment, ecommerce returns management, and have access to Amazon Prime customers.

 Amazon Order Fulfillment Process with SFP

 Amazon order fulfillment process with SFP has similar aspects to FBA and FBM shipping options.
 Like FBM, you store, pick, pack and ship your products to the customers yourself and handle all communications with the customer.
 However, this shipping option also allows you access to prime customers, competing with businesses who pay the large fees for FBA.

 In order to select SFP as your Amazon shipper selling option, you have to qualify for it, meaning you must go through a trial period that involves fulfilling a minimum of 300 orders to demonstrate that you have the ability to deliver products in the time promised.
 In order to do this, you must:

 - Have a warehouse to store inventory